-Useful information on the Disabled Students' Allowance and contact details for the University's Disability Office.
+Useful information on the Disabled Students' Allowance and contact details for the University's Student Disability Service.

 Disabled students may be eligible to apply to different sources for financial assistance with their studies.
 This funding can be used to purchase specialist/assistive equipment, to employ personal assistants, and to cover other costs associated their disability such as additional photocopying.

 The Disabled Students’ Allowance offers a basic annual allowance of up to £1,725 in 2013-14 for items such extra photocopying charges and any additional course expenses which are related to your impairment.